 The Neon Tetra is the crowning glory of home aquariums.
 Its exquisite natural beauty says it all.
-Its shimmering colours – silver and white at the abdomen and light blue at its back, combine into a perfect mixture that blends with all the colours in the rest of the aquarium.
+Its shimmering colors – silver and white at the abdomen and light blue at its back, combine into a perfect mixture that blends with all the colors in the rest of the aquarium.

 In the wild, the Neon Tetra inhabits slightly acidic waters that have temperatures lower than 25°C. In natural conditions, a Neon Tetra can live up to ten years.
 In an aquarium, the average lifespan is five years.

 While Neon Tetras are one of the easier fish to care for, that doesn’t mean their care requirements should be looked over or neglected.
 They still have specific water parameters that need to be met in order for them to be healthy.

 Let’s break down the most common neon tetra care questions: